-Misappropriation of CTG or CTG's clients' funds shall not be tolerated; company, divisional and consolidated budgets must be adhered to at all times unless prior written consent of a Director has been obtained.
+Misappropriation of CTG or CTG's clients' funds shall not be tolerated; company, divisional and consolidated budgets must be adhered to at all times unless prior written consent of a director has been obtained.

 Stakeholders must never participate (directly or indirectly) in any dishonest or fraudulent activity in relation to funds of CTG, CTG's clients and suppliers.
-This may not only entail disciplinary actions but also result in criminal charges.
+This may not only entail disciplinary actions and/or termination of contract but also result in criminal charges.

-If any Stakeholder is found to have: committed a dishonest or fraudulent act; misused or misappropriated CTG funds; embezzled CTG funds; forged or altered negotiable instruments (such as CTG cheques or drafts); misappropriated CTG, client, partner or colleagues' assets; used CTG cash, securities, supplies, property or other assets for personal use; mishandled or misreported transactions; or falsified financial records, reports or statements they shall be subject to disciplinary procedures up to and including dismissal and/or the initiation of legal action against the Stakeholder.
+If any stakeholder is found to have committed a dishonest or fraudulent act; misused or misappropriated CTG funds; embezzled CTG funds; forged or altered negotiable instruments (such as CTG cheques or drafts); misappropriated CTG, client, partner or colleagues' assets; used CTG cash, securities, supplies, property or other assets for personal use; mishandled or misreported transactions; or falsified financial records, reports or statements they shall be subject to disciplinary procedures up to and including dismissal, termination of contract and/or the initiation of legal action against the stakeholder.

-15. ANTI-FRAUD
+13. ANTI-FRAUD AND ANTI-COLLUSION